indysingh2010/TrialMax-clone/README.md

 <li>All the required Trialmax sourcecode dependecies will be downloaded automatically from the internet.</li>
 <li>Open "TrialMax\sourcecode\Trialmax\TmaxManager_all.sln" in Visual Studio 2010.
 Clean the solution TmaxManager_all and then build.</li>
 </ol>

+<b>Please read the steps provided in steps.txt to setup the source code initially</b>